sf-wdi-44/project3/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #3: Building a Full Stack MERN Application

-### Overview
+## Overview

-While your last project taught you how to get started with writing a fullstack application in JavaScript using Express, Mongoose, and Node, this project will have you building another full stack application, but this time with a React front-end.
+While your Project 1 taught you how to write a fullstack application in JavaScript using Express, Mongoose, and Node, this project will have you building another full stack application, but this time with a React front-end.

-Your instructors have grouped you with other classmates to design and build an app with two major components:
+Your team will build an app with two major components:

 1. An API of your own design, built using Node, Express, and Mongoose, that serves JSON.
 2. Front-end React code that updates the UI and makes requests to the API.